deviantony/docker-elk/README.md

     *:information_source: Learn more about the security of the Elastic stack at [Tutorial: Getting started with security][sec-tutorial].*

+### Generating certificates and keys for TLS communications

+Communications between stack components and Elasticsearch are secured over TLS.

+For convenience reasons, the [`tls/`](./tls/) directory of this repository contains pre-generated X.509 certificates so that you can get started quickly with docker-elk.
+The Compose file and all Elastic components are pre-configured to use those certificates.

+**:warning: It is critical that you generate your own certificates if you ever intend to expose this stack outside of your local development environment.**

+To re-generate those certificates, follow the instructions at [TLS certificates](./tls/README.md).
+Alternatively, you can refer to the documentation page [Setting up TLS on a cluster][es-tls] from the Elastic documentation.

 ### Injecting data

 Give Kibana about a minute to initialize, then access the Kibana web UI by opening <http://localhost:5601> in a web